 Johnson’s most memorable contribution to the project was the design of the interiors of The Four Seasons restaurant on the ground floor of the building.
 Johnson, a disciple of Mies, faithfully specified the modern master’s furniture throughout the interior.
-A Barcelona table and chairs were used in the lobby, and the flat-bar Brno chair was developed for use in the two large dining rooms.

 In the bar room, Johnson specified a stool of Miesian style and proportion.
 No prior drawings by Mies exist for this design and it is thought that it was most likely a collaborative effort by Johnson and Mies.
 The restaurant opened in November of 1959.
 In 2004, Carl Magnusson developed the stool for production in Italy; it was introduced in 2006.